-The day started with families walking towards Knock Park in Naperville at 8:00 am and followed by all roads leading to Naperville central school and knock part for India day Parade and Celebration.
-It was a Sunday afternoon with bright sun ready to witness a historical moment for Naperville when community started to pour in from all directions to Naperville Central High School.
+The day started with families walking towards Knock Park in Naperville at 8:00 am and followed by all roads leading to Naperville central school and knock part for India Day Parade and Celebration.
+It was a Sunday afternoon with the bright sun ready to witness a historical moment for Naperville when the community started to pour in from all directions to Naperville Central High School.

 Governor Bruce Rauner and Mayor Steve Chirico were the chief guests of the event.
 Congressman Raja Krishnamoorthy along with many other State and Local Elected representatives and prominent leaders of Chicago & Naperville were enthusiastic participants in the parade and celebrations.

 President Trump sent the greetings and the best wishes for the celebration.
 In his letter, he thanked Indian Americans for their irreplaceable contributions and stated that the future of valued partnership in between the United States and India has never looked brighter, and will continue to foster even greater cooperation for future generations.

 Guest of Honor Governor Bruce Rauner said that the Indian American community is an integral part Of United States, enriching it with color, music, food, and dance.
 He also lauded the Indian American Community for contributing to the business and cultural heritage of the state and country.
 Governor also read the Proclamation signed by himself declaring August 15th as official India’s Independence Day in the State of Illinois.